WELCOME TO THE FOUR HILLS VILLAGE

 Rio Metro Draft Transit Plan

-*the difference between a City-recognized and City-registered Neighborhood Association is one of name only: both file the same paperwork, both are approved by the City of Albuquerque, and both receive the same
+*the difference between a City-recognized and City-registered Neighborhood Association is one of name only: both are approved by the City of Albuquerque, both file the same paperwork and receive the same